CruelMoney/mod-api-docs/source/index.html.md

 | `SUSPICIOUS` | Detect values where the writer is trying to evade detection.                                               |
 | `PARANOID`   | Detect even the slightest chance of containing personal information.
 This might result in false positives. |

-We recommend to start with the `SUSPICIOUS` mode.
+We recommend to start with the `NORMAL` mode and increase the level if needed.

 ### Examples